Do all bees and wasps sting, and when should you worry?

 does-a-wasp-die-after-it-stings

 In the warmer climates of tropical regions, certain bee species, notably the Meliponini tribe, have evolved without the ability to sting.
 These bees have developed alternative defense mechanisms, such as biting or emitting a formic acid-like substance to deter predators.
-This evolutionary adaptation is a clear example of the incredible diversity within the bee family.
 Their social structure often involves complex, highly organized colonies, not dissimilar to their stinging relatives, yet they rely on different means for protection and survival.

 Do all wasps sting?
 Deciphering wasp behavior